Best cheap gravel bikes 2024 – our top-rated gravel bikes under $1,500

 Luckily for those shopping for cheap gravel bikes, you don't need to spend a fortune on a bike for off-road adventures.
 Like any type of bike, spending more will return a noticeable increment in performance.
 However, with the best cheap gravel bikes coming with disc brakes, bolt thru-axles and decent tire clearance the difference between the budget and mid-range gravel bikes has been greatly reduced.

-Ultimately though cheap gravel bikes are still going to require some compromise to meet particular budgets.
+Ultimately though, cheap gravel bikes are still going to require some compromise to meet particular budgets.
 When choosing which is the best bike for you, we recommend prioritizing frame, drivetrain and brake quality as these parts are the most expensive to replace and should have the biggest effect on a bike's ride quality.

 What material should I choose for my budget gravel bike?

 Steel is a popular material due to its low production cost and, if well made, comfortable ride feel.
-Aluminum is a bit lighter and although it has had a reputation for being stiff, modern manfacturing techniques mean alloy frames are a lot more comfortable these days.
+Aluminum is a bit lighter and although it has had a reputation for being stiff, modern manufacturing techniques mean alloy frames are a lot more comfortable these days.

 What is bolt-thru and why should I choose it?